Dovletgeldi/small-projects-I-built/Counter-app (JavaScript)/readme.md

 If you want to run the app locally, follow these steps:

 1. Download this folder to your computer.
-2. pen `index.html` in your preferred web browser.
+2. Open `index.html` in your preferred web browser.

-## Contributing

-If you have suggestions or find any issues, feel free to open an issue or submit a pull request.

 ## License